 - More affected areas are found.

-- Start from the fingers progressing to the knees, elbows and hands.
+- Start from the fingers going to the knees, elbows, and hands.

 - This can cause irreversible joint deformation.